 This is an opinion editorial by Matthew Mezinskis, creator of the “Crypto Voices” podcast and Porkopolis Economics.

 Take a moment to reflect on how long you’ve been in Bitcoin.
-Now take another to ask yourself how many articles on money you’ve read along the way; And not just those medium-of-exchange or store-of-value pieces.
+Now take another to ask yourself how many articles on money you’ve read along the way.
+Not just those medium of exchange or store of value pieces.
 Think about the philosophizing diatribes which purport to identify the mysterious meanings of what “money” is.
 And then the ultimate twist, how does Bitcoin fit in?
-Many words have been written by Bitcoiners, many by its detractors.
-From the “social contract” and “something we all agree on,” theories to the “transactional currency” and that ever-important “cup of coffee” metaphor, everyone always has something to say about money, and consequentially why or why not Bitcoin.
+Many words written by Bitcoiners, many by its detractors.
+From the “social contract” and “something we all agree on” theories, to the “transactional currency” and that ever-important “cup of coffee” metaphor, everyone always has something to say about money, and consequentially why or why not Bitcoin.

 I’ll try to bring you something different here.
 Let’s go for it directly.
 The field of economics already has a category, a systemized classification, for what type of “money” Bitcoin is.
 I will tell you right now what it is, but you must understand, the backstory here is thousands of years old.

 There it is.
-That’s what type of money Bitcoin is, and that’s what type of settlement occurs when bitcoin trades hands, when UTXOs are destroyed and created anew.
-That is the economic label that completely encompasses what the Bitcoin network is and what it does.
+That’s what type of money Bitcoin is, and that’s what type of settlement occurs when bitcoins trade hands, when UTXOs are destroyed and created anew.
+That is the economic label that completely encompasses what bitcoins are and what they do.

 Basic money is indeed a generally accepted medium of exchange.
 Sure.
 But again, that’s a different type of article.
 What basic money really is and why it matters is the story I want to tell you here.

 Historically, there have been two different forms of basic cash:

 - Commodity money, such as gold and silver;